 London theatre tickets are surprisingly affordable.
 We spent more than $300 for four balcony tickets to Matilda in New York City.
-We would have spent $400 or more to see Hamilton in Salt Lake City.
+We would have spent $400 or more to see Hamilton at home in Salt Lake City.
 In London, we spent $110 for four tickets to Wicked and $210 for four tickets to Hamilton.
 They weren't the best seats, but the price was right.
-It was a screaming deal for some of the best theatre in the world.

 Want to see a show in London's West End?
 Here's what we learned.